Ol Pejeta Bush Camp

 Ol Pejeta lies on the banks of the Ewaso Nyiro River in the south of the Laikipia region.
 Commanding magnificent views of the jagged peaks of Mount Kenya the six comfortable tents are an excellent base from which to discover the renowned Ol Pejeta Conservancy and the last sightings of white and black rhino.

 Ol Pejeta Camp is certainly one of the most authentic bush camps we have stayed at in Kenya.
 It can offer great flexibility due to its small size and focuses on good food and guiding.
 Its informal, homely approach doesn’t detract from your surroundings and you feel fully immersed in the African bush.
-These qualities make it ideal for seasoned Africa visitors and adventurous travellers.
+These qualities make it ideal for seasoned Africa visitors and adventurous travelers.

 The veranda features a small table and two wooden armchairs with cushions and has views of the river.
 The main bedroom is of a comfortable size and simply decorated.
 The tents suit people who are not after a room with lots of frills but want it to be comfortable and spacious.
 Each has a canvas floor with a couple of rugs, a large bed with bedside tables and shelving to store and hang clothing.
 Solar power lights the rooms and there are plugs for you to charge your batteries.